Skip to content

 Field Type Description

-id str Unique node ID
+id str Unique node ID (UUID string, auto-generated)

-shape Literal["circle","triangle","rectangle","diamond","hexagon"] Node shape
+shape Literal["circle", "triangle", "rectangle", "diamond", "hexagon"] Node shape

-color Optional[str] Fill color (hex or named)
+color str | None Fill color (hex or named color)

-x, y Optional[float] Coordinates after layout (auto-set)
+y float | None Y-coordinate after layout (auto-set)

 GraphEdge

-Represents a directed connection between nodes.
+Represents a directed connection between two nodes.

 Field Type Description